cienciadados/cienciadados.github.io/aboutme.md

 - Assistant Professor at the Department of Statistics / UNICAMP
 - Advisor to the Dean of Research / UNICAMP
-- Member of the Information and Communication Technology Council (ConTIC) / UNICAMP
+- Information and Communication Technology Council / UNICAMP
-- Member of the National High-Performance Computing Center in Sao Paulo / CENAPAD-SP
+- National High-Performance Computing Center in Sao Paulo Council / CENAPAD-SP
+- Bioconductor Developer